-Situational Awareness For Emergency Response (or S.A.F.E.R.) is a unique program that gives Frisco firefighters, EMTs and police officers immediate access to school building information -- including 'real time' video – while heading to campus emergencies at any of the district's schools.
-Using their MDCs (Mobile Data Computers), Frisco's first responders can view school floor plans, campus photos – taken inside and out -- and aerial maps, plus lists of onsite hazardous chemicals, contact information for school administrators and 'live' video of hallways and common areas.
-This innovative tool is available to firefighters and police officers with a touch of a screen or select of a 'mouse' from inside their squad cars, fire trucks and ambulances.
+Originally designed for schools, SAFER provided Frisco's first responders school floor plans, campus photos – taken inside and out -- and aerial maps, plus lists of onsite hazardous chemicals, contact information for school administrators and 'live' video of hallways and common areas.
+This innovative tool is available to firefighters and police officers with a touch of a screen or click of a 'mouse' from inside their squad cars, fire trucks and ambulances.
 It allows first responders to begin planning how to handle the emergency even before they arrive at the school.
 Saving time can mean saving lives and property.